Washington Spirit's Home Semifinal Match at Audi Field Set for Saturday, November 15 at Noon

 Washington Spirit News Release

-Washington, D.C. - The Washington Spirit will host the winner of today's Portland Thorns FC-San Diego Wave FC match in its home semifinal match at Audi Field on Saturday, November 15 at 12 p.m.
+Washington, D.C. - The Washington Spirit will host Portland Thorns FC in its home semifinal match at Audi Field on Saturday, November 15 at 12 p.m.
 EST, the NWSL announced today.
 Tickets are available HERE.

 The Spirit advanced past Racing Louisville FC in Saturday's quarterfinal match with a thrilling penalty shootout win in front of a sellout crowd of 19,215, the club's third straight home playoff sellout.
 Tied 1-1 through extra time, Aubrey Kingsbury made two penalty saves while Rebeca Bernal, Esme Morgan and Hal Hershfelt all converted their attempts to send Washington to the semifinals.